MichaelCurrin/auto-tag/docs/usage.md

 ## Command-line usage

 ```
+USAGE:
-USAGE: autotag LEVEL [-p] [-h]
+    autotag LEVEL [-p] [-u] [-h]

 HELP:
     Increment git tag using given increment level.

     Positional arguments:
         LEVEL        : 'M' for major, 'm' for minor or 'b' for bug.

     Flags:
         -h --help    : Show help and exit.
-        -p --preview: Do a dry run to show the new tag label only, without creating it.
+        -p --preview : Do a dry run to show the new tag label only, without creating it.
+                       This must be used as the 2nd arg i.e. after the LEVEL.
+        -u --upgrade : Download latest script from GitHub, write over current script to
+                       install it, then exit.
+Uses cURL and not Git.
+If using this flag,
+                       not other options are needed or used.
 ```

-As with tagging the normal way, it is recommended to be on the `master` branch before creating a tag, otherwise the tag may not be meaningful in a sequence (especially if the feature branch is behind `master`).
+As with tagging the normal way, it is recommended to be on the `master` branch before creating a tag.
+Otherwise, the tag may not be meaningful in a sequence (especially if the feature branch is behind `master`).

 ## Examples